How to experimentally evaluate the adiabatic condition for quantum annealing: Our method for evaluating the adiabatic condition

-The adiabatic condition described in Eq.~\eqref{eq:adiabatic_criterion} is valid only when we can treat the effect of the non-adiabatic transitions as a perturbation.
-So, throughout our paper (except in the Appendix), we assume that the effect of non-adiabatic transitions is negligible.
-We will discuss how the non-adiabatic transitions affect spectroscopic measurements in our methods later.
+The adiabatic condition described in Eq.~\eqref{eq:adiabatic_criterion} is valid only when we can consider that the effect of the non-adiabatic transitions is weak.
+Therefore, throughout our paper (except in the Appendix), we assume that the effect of non-adiabatic transitions is negligible.
+We will discuss how the non-adiabatic transitions affect the spectroscopic measurements in our methods later.